Things to do

 Since 2010 we have developed the Folly Tower and woodland to be a place that offers a good deal of interest and fun whether the tower is open or not.

-Children love to look for the hare, the mole, the bat, the buzzard as well as the ‘sing a song of sixpence’ giant willow pie and 22* big blackbirds perched in the trees.
+Children love to look for the giraffe, the hare, the mole, the bat, the buzzard, the field mouse as well as the ‘sing a song of sixpence’ big blackbirds - 22* perched in the trees.

 * 2 blackbirds live in the tower.